PX4/PX4-user_guide/en/middleware/micrortps.md

 ### Agent not built/fastrtpsgen is not found

-The *Agent* code is generated using a *Fast RTPS* tool called *fastrtpsgen*.
+The *Agent* code is generated using a *Fast DDS* tool called *fastrtpsgen*.

-If you haven't installed Fast RTPS in the default path then you must specify its installation directory by setting the `FASTRTPSGEN_DIR` environment variable before executing *make*.
+If you haven't installed Fast DDS in the default path then you must specify its installation directory by setting the `FASTRTPSGEN_DIR` environment variable before executing *make*.

 On Linux/Mac this is done as shown below: